eirenechan/rick-and-morty-case/README.md

 ## How?
 How do we want you to do it?
 We don't care, make it in React, Vue, Symfony, Zend, Slim, etc...
 Make it in the framework(s) of your choice.
+Just make sure you do it in a language that applies to the position you're applying for.
+(PHP for Backend-dev, Javascript for frontend-dev)
 Just make sure it is something you're proud of and shows us your knowledge and abilities!

 ## Bonus points